 Like everything in object-oriented programming, functions are performed independently from all other parts of the program.
 Each function is responsible for a single specific action, and does not care about the outcome of the action.
 You can tell your car to accelerate and your car will execute the action regardless of the outcome, even if that means driving your car into a wall!

-Application: In Kodable’s Bug World, learners can call upon functions to defeat Slimes in Bug World!
-Each function represents a single, specific action, noted underneath each function name in pseudocode.
+โ€‹Application: In the Bug World app, learners can call upon functions to defeat Slimes!
+Each function represents a single, specific action, noted underneath each function name in pseudocode.ย

 Why We Use Functions: Functions are actions.
 We need functions to code dynamic programs because without them, objects won't actually do anything.
 Functions allow programmers to define the code for an action once, and reuse it many times without re-writing it again.
 With functions, we can repeat actions without repeating the code.